-A metal dart, the flechette is often sabotted in single rounds to be fired out of…Continue
+A metal dart, the flechette is often sabotted in single rounds to be fired out of individual…Continue

 The annals of small arms designs are filled with near perfect, odd and/or unsuccessful weapons.
 The Czech tradition of innovative small arms designs began in the early 20th century and continues to this day.
-In the 1920s, however, there was a semi-automatic rifle that should have received more attention,…Continue
+In the 1920s, however, there was a semi-automatic rifle that should have received more attention, the…Continue

 Added by Jake Holman Jr. on February 27, 2013 at 2:00pm — No Comments

 The Manville is one heck of an angry looking gun.
 If you've seen the Christopher Walken classic, Dogs of War, you've seen this gun's cousin.
 But in the 1930s a machinist had an idea for a large capacity gas gun for use by police during riots.

 The Manville essentially is a large revolver, that was…Continue

 When a Czech immigrant arrived in Great Britain his claim to fame would not be a successful entry to the firearms canon, but rather an intriguing footnote that showed ingenuity could be matched with reliability.

 The never ending search for larger capacity firearms, whether they were pistols or rifles, drove…Continue